 No matter how you’re going about getting funding, alternative lenders, banks, private equity firms, venture capitalists, and other investors need to be sure they will get a return on their money.
-In order to ensure your company is a safe financial investment, you must have the following business funding qualifications:
+In order to ensure your company is a safe financial investment.

 - Have been in business for at least six months – this will show lender and funders that you are established and reliable, and not just some fly-by-night operation looking for free money.